jrroosevelt/VS2PCG/VS2PCG_glossary.md

 #  Prediction
-Prediction is a power currently on only The Mad Thinker.
-See The Mad Thinker section of the card-specific clarifications page for details.
+Prediction is a power currently on only Mad Thinker.
+See the [Mad Thinker section](/r/VS2PCG/wiki/rules-insert#wiki_mad_thinker) of the card-specific clarifications page for details.

 # Range